DLynch777/Network-File-Shares-Permissions/README.md

 </p>

 <h1>Network File Shares & Permissions</h1>
 The following below highlights the skills and abilities that I possess in regards to Network File Sharing and Permissions.
-It showcases skills in configuring network file shares and assiging permissions.<br />
+It showcases skills in configuring network file shares and assigning permissions.<br />

 <h2>Environments and Technologies Used</h2>